 Out-of-town corporate meetings and events require the same diligence as meetings and events in your home city.
 One important aspect of planning such events is to conduct an in-person site inspection.
 Managing and communicating expectations is critical to the success of a program and having first-hand experience with a location and site is extremely important.
 By staying at several hotels during your site inspection and by directly experiencing program components like activities or the airport transfer connection to meet the driver, you’re able to select your final hotel and vendor partners with confidence.

-Relying on the experience and resources of corporate event planning experts ensures that you’re receiving the value of the program experience for a positive return on the event.
+Relying on the experience and resources of corporate event planning experts like those at Christopherson Business Travel takes the stress out of organizing your own corporate event.
+Expert event planning support guarantees you will receive a superior program experience and deliver a positive return on the event.

 Organizations need to define the goals and objectives for their meeting or event to ensure the destination will achieve them.
 Things to consider are: the safety of the destination, accessibility to attendees, flight availability and costs into the destination (will there be connections, a red-eye, etc.), weather and seasonality, capacities, cost, area activities and dining options, and more.
 All of these considerations play an important role in deciding on a program destination.

 Travel agents are at the forefront of the industry, watching for updates on air, hotel, tour, cruise, and health and safety procedures.
 Working with a professional travel agent can actually save you time and money.
 They know their products and destinations, which allow them to provide first-hand experience to their clients.